Glossary

 Headless CMS

-A headless CMS separates where you manage content from where it's shown to visitors, handing the content out as data through an API instead of rendering the pages itself.
+A setup where you manage content separately from where it's shown to visitors, through an API.

 Headless WordPress